 Okay, so here’s one exception to the “don’t bring too many electronics” advice.
 Between the excitement on the river and the campground activities at night, you’ll be participating in a variety of fun activities, some of which you’ll probably want to capture with a camera.
 Make sure to take along some spare batteries and memory cards.

-Whether you’re an absolute beginner or have been rafting for years, this challenging sport can be a little scary.
-If you find yourself in a more stressful situation that you had anticipated, just remember that you are being accompanied by trained and experienced professionals who can read the river well.
+Whether you’re an absolute beginner or have been rafting for years, white water rafting can sometimes be surprising, or even a little scary.
+If you find yourself feeling nervous that you had anticipated, just remember that you are being accompanied by trained and experienced professionals who can read the river well.

 11. Learn to Read Water Levels